A. Notice of Hearing Date

 If your loved one does not have the mental capacity to sign a Power of Attorney, all is not lost.
 An alternative to the Power of Attorney is a Guardianship for your loved one.
 A Guardianship requires an action in court and physician/psychologist certifications.
 Because the Guardianship process requires a Complaint being filed with the Court, a copy of the Complaint will be provided to your loved one over whom you seek Guardianship.
 Additionally, the next of kin of the alleged incapacitated person, along with those person(s) who have a degree of relationship superior to the applicant requesting to be appointed as Guardian must receive notice of the application.
 This may cause tension and misunderstandings between you and your loved ones if you make the application on your own.
 Only after a Judge is confident that he or she has received and reviewed all of the evidence and testimony necessary to make a determination regarding your loved one’s mental competency and appropriateness of a Guardianship will a judge make his or her ruling.
 If a Guardianship is granted, that ruling will include a Judgment of Legal Incapacity, the name of the person appointed as Guardian and the amount of bond that will need to be secured before the appointment of the Guardian can be finalized.
 Having an attorney prepare the Guardianship application and guide you through the Guardianship process can help reduce the confusion, sense of overwhelming, tension and misunderstandings that can accompany a Guardianship application.
 In Part 3 of this 3 part series, we will discuss a Guardian’s duties after being appointed by the Court.

-If you wish to have a Power of Attorney or other estate planning documents drafted, or if you are concerned about your loved one’s ability to manage his or her financial affairs, medical treatment, health care decisions and overall well-being, or if you just received a copy of a guardianship application made by someone for your loved one, contact Pamela M. Snyder, Esq. or one of our other attorneys at the law firm of Bathgate, Wegener & Wolf, P.C. to discuss your and your loved one’s legal options.
+If you wish to have a Power of Attorney or other estate planning documents drafted, or if you are concerned about your loved one’s ability to manage his or her financial affairs, medical treatment, health care decisions and overall well-being, or if you just received a copy of a guardianship application made by someone for your loved one, contact the law firm of Bathgate, Wegener & Wolf, P.C. to discuss your and your loved one’s legal options at 732-363-0666.